samtools/www.htslib.org/workflow.md

 needing temporary files on disk (excepting any internal temporary files output by `sort`) means we can use uncompressed BAM for maximum speed.
 All samtools commands accept `-` as a synonym for stdin and stdout.
-Most commands should have a `-u` option to request uncompressed BAM, but all should also accept a more explict `-O bam,level=0`.
+Most commands have a `-u` option to request uncompressed BAM, but all should also accept a more explicit `-O bam,level=0`.

 An example pipeline would be: